Judicial system of China: History

 Between the Anti-Rightist Campaign of 1957 and the legal reforms of 1979, the courts—viewed by the leftists as troublesome and unreliable—played only a small role in the judicial system.
 Most of their functions were handled by other party or government organs.
 In 1979, however, the National People's Congress began the process of restoring the judicial system.
 The world was able to see an early example of this reinstituted system in action in the showcase trial of the Gang of Four and six other members of the "Lin-Jiang clique" from November 1980 to January 1981 (see the Four Modernizations).
 The trial, which was publicized to show that China had restored a legal system that made all citizens equal before the law, actually appeared to many foreign observers to be more a political than a legal exercise.
 Nevertheless, it was intended to show that China was committed to restoring a judicial system.

 The Ministry of Justice, abolished in 1959, was re-established under the 1979 legal reforms to administer the newly restored judicial system.
 With the support of local judicial departments and bureaus, the ministry was charged with supervising personnel management, training, and funding for the courts and associated organizations and was given responsibility for overseeing legal research and exchanges with foreign judicial bodies.

+Following judicial disruptions during the Cultural Revolution, judicial institutions were re-developed during the 1970s.

+China enacted a new constitution in 1975 and another constitution in 1978.

+During the Fifth Session of the National People's Congress, a series of major laws were passed, including the Organic Law of the People's Courts, the Organic Law of the People's Procuratorates, the Criminal Law, and the Criminal Procedure Law.

 The 1980 Organic Law of the People's Courts (revised in 1983) and the 1982 State Constitution established four levels of courts in the general administrative structure.
 Judges are elected or appointed by people's congresses at the corresponding levels to serve a maximum of two five-year terms.
 Most trials are administered by a collegial bench made up of one to three judges and three to five assessors.
 Assessors, according to the State Constitution, are elected by local residents or people's congresses from among citizens over twenty-three years of age with political rights or are appointed by the court for their expertise.
 Trials are conducted by the inquisitorial system, in which both judges and assessors play an active part in the questioning of all witnesses.
 This contrasts with the adversarial system, in which the judge is meant to be an impartial referee between two contending attorneys.
 After the judge and assessors rule on a case, they pass sentence.
 An aggrieved party can appeal to the next higher court.